lee-zhg/openshift-bootcamp/workshop/generatedContent/kubernetes-storage/cos-with-s3fs/README.md

 To verify MongoDB deployment,

-1. In `Cloud Shell`, retrieve pod ID.
+1. In the terminal, retrieve pod ID.

     ```
+    oc get pod
+    ```

+    outputs,

+    ```
     $ oc get pod

     NAME                      READY   STATUS    RESTARTS   AGE
-    mongodb-9f76c9485-sjtqx    1/1    Running    0    5m40s
+    mongodb-c4b99b975-l2k7n   1/1     Running   0          5m44s
     ```

-2. Start an interactive terminal to the pod, you need to use your own unique pod name with the hashes.
+1. Start an interactive terminal to the pod, you need to use your own unique pod name with the hashes.

     ```
     oc exec -it <your pod name> bash